Mms2404/Django/README.md

 ### 3.Create Ur App :
  - ```bash
     - python manage.py startapp <app name>  # e.g., Expense_Tracker_app
     - python manage.py runserver    - runs the server
+    - ( or try this if you get client exception in frontend , also check ur ip adresses ) python manage.py runserver 0.0.0.0.8000
  - In <appname>/app.py, define your app name and class.
  - In <projectName>/settings.py, add your app to the INSTALLED_APPS list.
  - In the project-level urls.py, add the path to your app’s URL file (create this url.py file).